Machine Gun Kelly and Travis Barker cover of Rage Against The Machine's 'Killing In The Name' for Black Lives Matter

 “Me and Travis Barker wanted to bring it back for these times…”

 In the cover’s accompanying video, black and white footage of the musicians protesting on the LA streets is interspersed with clips of them tracking the song in the studio.
 In one scene, MGK holds a sign reading: “Stop arresting protestors!
-Arrest Killer Cops.”
+Arrest killer cops!!”

 Machine Gun Kelly had previously expressed his thoughts on Twitter, where he wrote “fuck white privilege” and “fight the system” among other comments regarding recent events.